 Many building disputes arise during the course of construction.
 It is very important to remember that the referral of a dispute to DBDRV does not automatically stay or suspend parties' obligations under the Building Contract.
 A provision in a Building Contract requiring an owner to pay an instalment of the price within a defined period and before penalty interest accrues, still applies.
 Similarly, a builder's obligation to complete the works within the construction period with damages for late completion being payable where that period is exceeded, also still applies.

 Legal advice regarding these matters should be sought immediately a building dispute occurs and whether or not a referral to DBDRV is intended.

-Phillip's clients are invited to make an initial appointment for a face-to-face conference.
+Clients are invited to make an initial appointment for a face-to-face conference.
 Clients should bring to the appointment all relevant documents.
-The first 30 minutes of such an appointment is provided free of charge and without obligation.
-During this time Phillip will give advice as to the merits of the client's claim and the costs the client is likely to incur if instructions to act are received.
+The first 30 minutes of such an appointment are provided free of charge and without obligation.
+During this time Phillip will give advice as to the merits of the client's claim and as to the costs the client is likely to incur if instructions to act are received.